hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 **Various instructors**.
 While this has positives, it also feels like it contributes to a lack of continuity.

 <br/>Unfortunately I've signed up for a year, and not much I can do about it, but despite having paid over $100 for this, I just don't use it and have written it off as a loss.

+<br/>Overall verdict - not happy and wouldn't recommend it.
+Having said that, I've not gone back to the site for some time so it might have changed a bit for the better.

 ### Yousician